 Optimize Your Omnichannel

-Though the percent of online purchases continues to increase year over year, most shoppers still want to visit brick and mortar stores to get inspiration, see and interact with products.
+Though the percent of online purchases continues to increase year over year, most shoppers still want to visit brick and mortar stores to get inspiration, see and interact with products (as seen in the survey below by Deloitte).
 Ensuring your stock is readily available in store, and online will ensure a sale for you, no matter the channel.

 How are you drawing extra holiday traffic into your stores?
 Let us know in the comments!